Printer Friendly

 750ml chicken stock

-2 pcs (200g) bone-in chicken thigh, chopped into bite-sized pieces
+2 pcs (200g) bone-in chicken thigh, chopped into large pieces

 1 tsp pimenton (smoked Spanish paprika)